 Wireless LAN (WLAN) continues its growth and is more and more important for providing wireless data services in many environments such as home, enterprise and hotspots.

 In particular video traffic will continue to be the dominant type of traffic in many WLAN deployments.
-The throughput requirements of these applications are in constant evolution with the emergence of 4k and 8k video.
-New high-throughput, low latency applications will proliferate such as Virtual Reality or Augmented Reality, gaming, remote office and cloud computing.
+The throughput requirements of these applications are in constant evolution due to the emergence of 4k and 8k video.
+New high-throughput, low latency applications will proliferate such as virtual reality or augmented reality, gaming, remote office and cloud computing.

-With the high throughput and stringent real-time delay requirements of these applications, WLAN users will demand improved throughput, reliability and performance in delivering their applications.
+With the high throughput and stringent real-time delay requirements of these applications, users will expect enhanced throughput, enhanced reliability, reduced latency and jitter, and improved power efficiency in supporting their applications over WLAN.

 This amendment aims at building on the current and emerging WLAN technologies by providing further improvement of aggregate throughput to ensure competitiveness of 802.11 in coming years.